-Khan Academy is a not-for-profit with the goal of changing education for the better by providing a free world-class education for anyone anywhere.
+Khan Academy is a not-for-profit to change education for the better by providing a free world-class education for anyone anywhere.

 My Slide Rule offers MBA-level courses without having to attend MBA schools.
 While this does not mean participants will be able to add the MBA designation behind their names, they can learn the fundamentals of business (or improve their business skills), by engaging in some online learning.

 Open Culture, brings together high-quality cultural and educational media from Top Universities for the worldwide lifelong learning community, and it’s all free.

 The University of Toronto.
 Offers free courses accessed via Coursera, which was mentioned above.

 Yale University provides free and open access to a selection of introductory courses taught by distinguished teachers and scholars at Yale University.
 The project aims to expand access to educational materials for all who wish to learn.